Rubber stamp tips

 Simply lift the clear plastic cover from the front, most models require you lift away and up from the front.

-Place the impression underneath & replace cover, ensuring it has clipped in correctly.
+Place the impression underneath and replace cover, ensuring it has clipped in correctly.